Cynthia Coull

-Cynthia Coull (born 1965), is a Canadian former figure skater.
-Competing in pairs with Mark Rowsom, she became the 1986 World bronze medallist, 1986 Skate Canada International champion, and a three-time national champion (1985–1987).
+Cynthia Coull (born 1965) is a Canadian former figure skater who competed simultaneously in pair skating and women's singles.
+Competing in pairs with Mark Rowsom, she became the 1986 World bronze medallist, 1986 Skate Canada International champion, and a three-time consecutive national champion (1985–1987).
 As a single skater, she is the 1985 NHK Trophy silver medallist and a three-time national medallist (silver in 1985, bronze in 1983 and 1984).
-She is the second of two women in Canadian history to be top 10 in the world in both ladies and pairs.